28 Dec 5 Financial Decisions to Make After You’ve Changed Jobs

 Effective salary sacrifice payments made by your employer to your super fund are treated as concessional contributions and therefore are only taxed at 15% up to the concessional contribution caps as opposed to your normal marginal tax rates.
 At Master Your Money Now, we know super is likely to become one of your biggest investments that will help you enjoy more lifestyle flexibility once you have retired.

 4. Check your super is going into the right account

 If you’ve requested your new employer to pay your super contribution to your super account, check you are receiving the new contribution.
 To do this log into your super account online and viewing your transactions.
 This will ensure it’s going to the right place, the last thing you want is missing super.
 If you haven’t yet provided your employer with your super details, make sure to provide them as soon as possible.

 Income protection provides you with an income if you become ill or are injured and can’t work.
 You should carefully consider whether to take out income protection or salary continuance insurance if you don’t have it already.
 If you do, then now is the time to consider whether to update it with your new income level.
 If you leave it at your current level at claim time, you may quickly realise the shortfall when it comes the time you need to access it.

 Get in touch with a Financial Planner today

-The team at Master Your Money Now are experienced financial planners based in Geelong who can help you adjust your financial plan when you have changed jobs.
+The team at Master Your Money Now are experienced financial planners who can help you adjust your financial plan when you have changed jobs.
 If you need financial advice on what to do with extra income or how to restructure debt, do not hesitate to book a strategy session NOW!